 A command and control system to coordinate actions during an emergency should be established.
 It should detail the chains of command or responsibility, roles and responsibilities of designated employees, the communication network and "alerting" procedures, for both during and after office hours, to be used during an emergency.
-Communication with external emergency agencies (e.g. Singapore Civil Defence Force (SCDF) and NEA, regulatory agencies (e.g. MOH and MOM), and other stakeholders (such as members of public, customers, neighbouring premises/companies) should be established.
+Communication with external emergency agencies (e.g., Singapore Civil Defence Force) and National Environment Agency, regulatory agencies (e.g., Ministry of Health and Ministry of Manpower), and other stakeholders (such as members of the public, customers, neighbouring premises / companies) should be established.